swcarpentry/shell-novice/episodes/01-intro.md

 The part that you type, in this example `ls -F /` is made up of a **command**, some **flags** (also called **options**) and an **argument**.
-The main difference between flags and arguments is that options start with a dash (`-`).
+The main difference between flags and arguments is that flags start with a dash (`-`).
 Sometimes flags and arguments are referred to as parameters, and the difference is not too important.
 The parameters are sometimes optional.